STATWORX/covid-19-api/README.md

 ## Making a request

-The API delivers data for 196 countries, queryable by their 2-character [country alpha codes](https://www.iban.com/country-codes) *or* names (e.g. "DE" or "Germany").
-Depending on if you want to query by country name or code, you have to specify different query parameters (see code below).
-If you want to query all countries, use `{'country': 'All'}` or `{'code': 'ALL'}` in the payload.
+The API delivers data for 196 countries, queryable by their 2-character [country alpha codes](https://www.iban.com/country-codes).
+If you want to query all countries, use `{'code': 'ALL'}` in the payload.
 You can invoke the API using any programming language, e.g. Python:

 ```python
 import requests